DragonBuild/dragon/docs/source/structure.rst

     A place for out-sourced tools modified and built for use with dragon toolchain/:
-    A place for a user-provided toolchain [unnecessary on Darwin platforms] vendor/:
+    A place for a user-provided toolchain [unnecessary on Darwin platforms]
-    A place for tools and resources provided by dragon [not meant to be edited]